rDNS – Reverse DNS

 How to ceck rDNS

-Most of the case, you need to contact your Internet Service Provider ( ISP ) for updating the rDNS.
+Most of the case, you need to contact your Internet Service Provider ( ISP ) for updating the rDNS, also, you can order online single golf irons for fun reasons.
 Make sure the to set proper A record for the hostname to the proposed IP before contacting ISP for adding rDNs .